AICAN-Research/FAST-Pathology/README.md

 * Download and run the macOS installer (.dmg) from the [release page](https://github.com/AICAN-Research/FAST-Pathology/releases/).
 * In the installer, drag-and-drop the `FastPathology` bundle to the `Applications` directory.
 * When the copy is finished, double-click the `Applications` icon in the installer and right-click + open `FastPathology` from the Applications menu.
-* A warning should be prompted `macOS cannot verify the developer of FastPathology (...)`, click `open` and the program should launch.
+* A warning should be prompted `"macOS cannot verify the developer of FastPathology (...)"`, click `open` and the program should launch.

  *Note: This is only required to be done once.
 For all future usage, launch FastPathology as a regular App bundle.*
 * To **uninstall** the application, delete the extracted folder.
-  Optionally, you can also delete the  /Users/"your username"/fastpathology folder, which includes stored project results, pipelines and models.
+  Optionally, you can also delete the `/Users/"your username"/fastpathology/` folder, which includes stored project results, pipelines, and models.
-  And the folder /Users/"your username"/FAST which contains a cache.
+  And the folder `/Users/"your username"/FAST/` which contains a cache.

 </details>